Kuyasha/LearnFullStack/README.md

-# EduLearn - Educational Website
+# LearnFullStack - Educational Website

 EduLearn is a responsive educational website built with React.js.
 It provides interactive tutorial content, educational videos, and a clean, user-friendly interface for learners to explore various subjects.